satyamjaysawal-web/Quiz-List/shivam-python/Prompt_ecoom/eccom_project_table1_nullable1.md

 ---

-Let me know if you need further refinements! 😊
+This updated schema ensures **`user_id`** is accessible across all relevant tables for both customers and vendors.
+Let me know if further adjustments are required! 😊